abrhaleitela/Transferring-Monolingual-Model-to-Low-Resource-Language/README.md

  - Text_processing_for_language_identification.ipynb : Extracts Tigrinya comments from mixed language contents
  - YouTube_comment_downloader.ipynb : Download all avaialble comments from a YouTube channel (Channel ID as input)
  - auto_labelling.ipynb : Automatically labels Tigrinya comments in to positive or negative sentiments

+ All files are IPython Notebook files which can be run simply in Google Colab
+ ##